-To preserve or enhance Faversham Creek and its environs, supporting the local economy.
+To preserve or enhance Faversham Creek and its environs, improving public access, and supporting the local economy.

 The NPPF seeks to enhance the natural and local environment by protecting and enhancing valued landscapes with conservation.
 Enhancement of wildlife and cultural heritage are also important considerations.